 Gingivitis is the earliest stage of gum disease, which means inflammation of the tissues surrounding and supporting the teeth.
 It is usually a result of poor dental hygiene.
 Gingivitis is a very common condition.
 It is characterized by swollen, red gums that bleed easily when teeth are flossed or brushed.
 Gingivitis begins when food particles mix with saliva and bacteria, which, in turn, creates a dental plaque that sticks to the surfaces of teeth.
 If dental plaque isn’t properly cleaned and brushed with toothpaste and flossing, it can form tartar or calculus, which is very hard, and only professional dental cleaning can remove it.
 Both tartar and dental plaque are filled with harmful bacteria, and if they aren’t removed from teeth, they will start to irritate the gums and cause gingivitis.
 If it is left untreated, gingivitis will often extend from the gums to the bone and lead to periodontitis.
 You should book an appointment with the dentist in Belvidere, IL, for any kind of such issues.

-The gingivitis treatment goals in Belvidere, IL, are to identify and remove the factors that make the person more prone to gum disease.
+The gingivitis treatment goals are to identify and remove the factors that make the person more prone to gum disease.
 Most factors can be avoided by establishing more consistent and complete oral hygiene habits and professional dental cleanings.
 After the plaque and tartar are removed by a dental hygienist or a dentist, the patient can typically eliminate gingivitis by brushing and flossing after every meal.
 Under the guidance of a dentist, a patient can use a prescription mouth wash that specifically targets oral bacteria that cause gum disease.
 This is especially helpful in patients where conventional oral hygiene practices like flossing and brushing are impaired due to age or special needs.

 In patients where gingivitis has led to periodontal disease, and there are deep areas that are difficult to clean, the patient might need deep scaling and root planing to clean teeth that are surrounded by deep pockets.
 They may need surgery to gain access to all the tooth surfaces for more detailed cleaning.
 This operation is called as flap surgery and can be done with a pocket-reduction surgery to make the areas around the teeth easier for the patient to clean with flossing and brushing.
 This process consists of numbing the gums and then lifting them back to expose and clean the teeth and sometimes reshape the bone.
 The gums are then rearranged back around the teeth so that there aren’t the deep pockets that existed before treatment.